Forgot Mac Password? How to Reset Your Mac Password (with or without CD)

 Here’s how this works: by deleting the .applesetupdone file, you are telling Mac OS X to re-run the setup wizard, which by default creates a new user account with Administrative abilities, which can then reset the forgotten password of any other user on the Mac.
 This is a great trick and excellent troubleshooting technique if you don’t have a Mac OS X installer CD/DVD laying around, which is pretty much the norm as many people tend to lose or misplace the installer disks that come with their computers.
 I have used this exact method multiple times to restore various Macs with forgotten/lost passwords.

-• Boot from the Mac OS X installer disk by inserting it into the Mac and holding down the “C” key on boot
+• Boot the disk by holding down the “C” key at system start

 • Select your language preferences and then under the “Utilities” menu select “Password Reset” (it may say “Reset Password” instead, depends on the version of Mac OS X)